Lithium Ion Battery Discharge Curve#

 Define the phases#

-The phase thermodynamics are defined according to experimentally-measured open circuit voltage values, as described in the reference provided above
+The phase thermodynamics are defined according to experimentally-measured open circuit voltage values, as described in the reference provided above.
+These values are stored in the input file lithium_ion_battery.yaml.

 input_file = "../data/lithium_ion_battery.yaml"